ray-hc/draft-js-editor-impl/README.md

 # Draft.JS Editor Implementation

 This repository has my extension/implementation of Facebook's Draft.js editor, which provides a React-based rich-text editor framework.
 This was created by me for my team's Full-Stack Web Development final project, Our Stories (demo [here](https://cs52-ourstories.netlify.app/)).
-I have tidied up some of the code to make the rich-text editor a standalone project, which you can see here!
+I have tidied up some of the code to make the rich-text editor a standalone project, which you can see [here](https://brave-galileo-37b202.netlify.app/)!

+*In final project, editor state was saved to database.
+Here, editor state saves to local storage*.

 ## Editor Components